 What is Lymphedema?

 Lymph fluid is the small amount of fluid that exists around the cells in tissues of the body.
 Lymph fluid helps deliver nutrients to cells, remove waste products and remove bacteria.
-The lymphatic system drains the lymph fluid through small vessels that pass the fluid through lymph nodes to filter any infection and waste products before the lymph fluid drains back into the blood circulation.
+Lymph fluid originated from the small arteries and veins in the area.
+The lymph fluid is drained via the lymphatic drainage system, a system of small channels similar to vein except they carry lymph fluid, not blood.
+The lymphatic system drains the lymph fluid through small channels that pass the fluid through lymph nodes to filter any infection and waste products before the lymph fluid drains back into the blood circulation.

 What causes Lymphedema?

-Venous insufficiency in leg veins can lead to lymphedema (veno-lymphedema).
+Venous insufficiency in leg veins can lead to Lymphedema (Veno-Lymphedema).
 The increased venous pressure causes more lymph fluid to leave the circulation and become deposited in the tissues, thus overloading the lymphatic drainage system.

-Lymphedema can be classified as two types: primary and secondary.
-Primary lymphedema occurs when there is an intrinsic abnormality of the lymphatic system, such as congenital abnormalities, failure of the one-way valves, or failure of the pumping mechanism.
-Lymphedema praecox, the development of leg swelling in young adults, is an example of primary lymphedema.
+- Primary Lymphedema.
+Primary Lymphedema occurs when there is an intrinsic abnormality of the lymphatic system, such as congenital abnormalities, failure of the one-way valves, or failure of the pumping mechanism.
+Lymphedema praecox, the development of leg swelling in young adults, is an example of primary Lymphedema.

 What are symptoms of Lymphedema?

 Lymphedema most commonly occurs in the legs and arms and tends to be a chronic condition.
 Swelling is the most common sign or symptom of Lymphedema.
 Additional symptoms can be present:

 - Limb swelling